markheramis/EnventOS/README.md

 **InventOS** POS built on top of the [Laravel Angular Admin](http://silverbux.github.io/laravel-angular-admin/) project.

 ## Project Objective
-To create a robust open-source solution for inventory and POS use-cases that is capable of operating on the web and/or as an offline software solution.
+To create a robust and easily deployable open-source solution for inventory and POS management software.
+It is aimed to be easy to maintain, easy to configure, secure and light-weight (hopefully).

 ## Screenshots
 Coming soon